Overview: Degrees and Certificates

 Like the Associate in Applied Science-Transfer degrees, these degrees are built upon the technical courses required for job preparation but they also include college-level general education components.
 These degrees prepare graduates for jobs requiring two years of training or for transfer to specific four-year schools with agreements to accept these degrees toward specific bachelor’s programs.

-Intended to give students the skills needed to move directly into employment.
+Approximately two years long, depending on possible degree pre-requisites, Associate of Applied Science Degrees are intended to give students the skills needed to move directly into employment.

 Associate of Applied Science Degrees (AAS)

 Associate of Applied Science degrees are designed to provide professional and technical training to prepare students for specific jobs or to improve existing skills.
-All of the career programs have advisory committees of professionals in related fields to help ensure that the curriculum evolves with changes in business and industry.
+All career programs have advisory committees of professionals in related fields to ensure that the curriculum evolves with changes in business and industry.
 Advisory committee members and faculty members work together to link education and employment to help students succeed.